 Title: Blood Brothers (original German title Youth on the Road to Berlin)

 ISBN: 978 15905 1704 8

 Set during the waning days of the Weimar Republic, Blood Brothers was first published in 1932.
-Adolf Hitler is appointed German Chancellor a year later.
-The economy, already being crushed under the weight of WWI reparation payments, is devastated by the U.S. stock market crash of 1929.
+Adolf Hitler will be appointed German Chancellor a year later.
+The economy, already being crushed under the weight of WWI reparation payments, will be devastated by the U.S. stock market crash of 1929.
 (The Weimar government had received huge loans from the United States and, when faced with their own financial crisis, the U.S. called those loans in).
-By 1932, between five & six million Germans were unemployed.
+And by 1932 between five & six million Germans will be unemployed.